The yogic path of the horse

 In time, one learns to fine-tune behaviour, and emotional responses.
 Soon enough, maintaining a more peaceful state becomes an increasingly more familiar feeling with practice.
 This has been my most efficient way of controlling the fluctuations of my own mind, as immediate and direct feedback is always available from the horse.

 The magic that manifests once the barriers have been overcome with the horse is truly transformative.
 Perspectives of reality start to change, and a true sense of gratitude naturally permeates the soul.
 One becomes inspired and courageous in many aspects of life, and the gates of creativity open to endless possibilities.
 Compassion and respect for all life and sentient beings become prioritized values, and all actions are carried out consciously with a greater purpose.
-You begin to integrate the yamas and niyamas more effortlessly in your life.
+You begin to integrate the yamas and niyamas more effortlessly into your life.

 In Equinisity (a healing practice in which I am certified), it is believed that horses can realign our chakras through their own version of reiki, as they are highly vibrational and grounded beings.